The coroner has issued his findings on a quadruple scissor lift fatality in Saint-Léandre, Quebec last August.

 Vertikal Comment

 This is a tragic incident that should never have occurred.
 Taking the lives of four people way before their time.
 It seems possible that they were using the machine for the wrong purpose, but had the safety systems been working, they would still have been fine.
-It highlights the fact that when buying used equipment, especially older models like this one, it is important that you have them checked that all mandatory service bulletins have been installed etc..
+It highlights the fact that when buying used equipment, especially older models like this one, it is important that they are checked for the installation of all mandatory service bulletins etc..

 Comments